santorog/adventofcode/README.md

-# adventofcode :christmas_tree: :santa: :gift:
+# :calendar: of :computer  - :christmas_tree: :santa: :gift:

 Gathers my implementations to the advent of code challenge.